 Ldn: The Day-night Average Sound Level (Ldn) is the level of noise expressed (in decibels) as a 24-hour [logarithmic] average.
 Nighttime noise, between the hours of 10:00 p.m. and 7:00 a.m. is weighted; that is, given an additional 10 decibels to compensate for sleep interference and other disruptions caused by nighttime noise.
 An annual average of DNLs is used by the Federal Aviation Administration to describe airport noise exposure.

-The aircraft only DNL considers not only how loud a particular aircraft or helicopter event (landing or takeoff) is but also how long the sound is present, how many events occur over time, and whether the events occur during daytime or at night.
+The aircraft-only DNL considers not only how loud a particular aircraft or helicopter event (landing or takeoff) is but also how long the sound is present, how many events occur over time, and whether the events occur during daytime or at night.
 The aircraft DNL is developed using computer modeling coupled with actual sound measurements of the various models of aircraft using a particular site and the facts of the pathways and frequency of aircraft flights.

 DNL / Ldn can be calculated as follows